DirceuCustodio/DirceuCustodio/README.md

-- 👋 Hi, I’m @DirceuCustodio
+- 👋 Hi, I am @DirceuCustodio
-- 👀 I’m interested in  aprnder e compartilhar ideias.
+- 👀 I'm interested in learning and sharing ideas.
-- 🌱 I’m currently  Desenvolvendo em FrontEnd.
+- 🌱 I am currently developing in javaScript with React.
 - 📫 How to reach me  https://www.linkedin.com/in/dirceu-custodio-filho-211a49a9/
 <!---
 DirceuCustodio/DirceuCustodio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.